Why Vientiane is worth a visit

 Accommodation in Vientiane

-We spent the better part of two days going back and forth between our hotel and the Thai consulate (see our post here on applying for a Thai Visa) and eating/drinking at restaurants and cafés.
+We spent the better part of two days going back and forth between our hotel and the Thai consulate (we came here to apply for a Thai Visa) and eating/drinking at restaurants and cafés.
 The 3rd day we hired a tuk tuk and toured the city’s highlights.

 Wat Si Saket